 If you have any questions or need to provide me with additional information, I suggest that you write to me or, if I am not available, please speak to my legal assistant, [name], who may be able to assist you or can pass on a detailed message to me.

 You should be aware of the provisions of Rule 3.2-1 of the Code of Conduct regarding "Quality of Service" towards clients.
-The Law Society has several resources to assist you in drafting a strong retainer letter: See the model retainer letter available on the Law Society website and Module 8 (Retainers) of this course.
+The Law Society has several resources to assist you in drafting a strong retainer letter: See the model retainer letter available on the Retainers Module of this course.